-- 1. Disengage the blades by moving the bladecontrol switch to the OFF position. - 2.
-Move the motion-control levers outward to the PARK position. - 3.
-Move the throttle control to the SLOW position and let the engine idle for 1 minute. - 4.
-Turn the key to the OFF position and remove the key.
+- 1. Disengage the blades by moving the blade-control switch to the OFF position. - 2.
+Move the motion-control levers outward to the Park position. - 3.
+Move the throttle control between the half and full throttle position. - 4.
+Turn the key to the Off position and remove the key.